1ynxy/mesh-net/README.md

 ### network structure

-The first, and most intuitive, method for storing this network image during runtime is that of a tree data structure.
+The first, and most intuitive, method for storing this network image during run-time is that of a tree data structure.
 As each member of the network is a node with a single parent and multiple children this method seems ideal, but it does present complications when attempting to quickly navigate the structure.
 Although use of pointers and references in the C++ language improves memory management, as, unlike a std::vector data type, when the structure is modified the memory does not necessarily have to be reallocated, the structure itself can be navigated bidirectionally.
 Unlike with a list, which would only have to be navigated in a single direction, a tree can be traversed in multiple ways, which both complicates algorithms and decreases efficiency of even simple tasks such as searching for a node with a certain identifying feature.
 Tree traversal methods include depth-first techniques, such as inorder, preorder and postorder.

 One counter-argument to the memory management advantages that such a data structure provides is the use of linked lists, which work in a similar fashion, but reduces the number of child nodes to one, eliminating the need for complex traversal algorithms.
-Unfortunately, using only a list type structure does not allow for an accurate indication of network relationships, resulting in a list of peers without a discernable hierarchy.
+Unfortunately, using only a list type structure does not allow for an accurate indication of network relationships, resulting in a list of peers without a discernible hierarchy.

 A potential compromise comprises of a hybrid structure.
 A tree can be created, and each element of the tree can be also stored in a list for efficient information grepping.
 Duplicate data can be eliminated through the use of C++ pointers, although this can introduce problems with dangling pointers if not handled cautiously.
 A dangling pointer is a pointer which no longer point to a valid object of the appropriate type, most likely because the target object has been deleted.
 This method does introduce complexities in that a single modification of the network would require multiple operations to be correctly reflected in the data structures.